rubensworks/article-privacy-decentralized/content/solution.md

 ### Query Execution

 Once the query engine has identified the data sources that could potentially contribute results to their query, the query engine needs to authenticate to the server(s) and execute the query or parts thereof.
-In turn the server is responsible for authenticating the requested, enforcing access control, and executing the query or parts thereof.
-Concretely, we address the following core requirement:
+In turn the server is responsible for authenticating the request, enforcing access control, and executing the query or parts thereof.
+Concretely, we address the following core requirements:

+- **Authentication** It must be possible for the data source to verify the integrity of the requesting party.
 - **Access control enforcement** It must be possible for the data source to limit query results based on a set of access policies.

 #### Authentication